Updated February 1, 2021

 Our leadership team continues to closely monitor the new Tier system for full school openings.

 A Few Important Notes:

-- Specific schedules for 7th through 12th grades are provided in links below and include options for student access to campus during remote learning.
+- Specific schedules for 7th through 12th grades are provided in links below and include options for student access to campus.
 Middle school and high school campuses offer individual or small group time for instruction, counseling, check-in, and some athletic activities.
 An Ontario Christian education will continue to provide strong personal relationships with our faculty and community-building experiences as much as possible.

 Fully open for in-person learning beginning on Tuesday, August 18.
 These programs fall under our Early Childhood Licensing which currently allows them to meet with health and safety measures in place.

 K-6th grades will begin on-campus learning on Monday, September 14th.
 Remote learning options will also remain available for students who require them.

 Students in our Learning Center program will continue to receive services and support as outlined in their plans.
 Teachers will schedule in-person check-ins with their students.